huhamhire/PyDBC/README.rst

 Introduction
 ============
-Python Database Connector is a simple package providing abstract DDL and DML methods for managing different databases.
+Python Database Connector is a simple package providing lightweight DDL and DML tools for managing different databases.

 License